giuliacardieri/agenda-pwa/README.md

-# dinoapp
+# Agenda App
-A progressive web app for dinokiki.com
+A progressive web app for events focusing on metadesign, multimodality and contexts of use.